tagion/tagion/docs/gov/intro/techintro.md

 :::info[Previous Documentaion]

-Since 2019 we had preliminarily described a lot of our ideas in PDF publications: our "Technical", "Concept" and "Tokenomics" papers.
-They are now all considered superseeded by the information on these pages, and everything current is now found here.
-But if you are interested in the history of our thinking you can find the old publications in our [archive](./intro/archive))
+Since 2019 we had preliminarily described a lot of our ideas in PDF publications:

+our "Technical", "Concept" and "Tokenomics" papers.
+They are all considered superseeded by the information on these pages, and everything current is now found here.
+But if you are interested in the history of our thinking, you can find the old publications in our [archive](./archive))
 :::